-- 1. In the Olation Database Explorer, expand Dimensions; right click on the Account dimension. - 2.
+- 1. In the Database Explorer, expand Dimensions; double-click on the Account dimension. - 2.
 Click on the Members tab.
-In the middle pane, expand the dimension hierarchy.
+In the middle pane, expand the Dimension hierarchy.

 Right-click in the left pane, which lists the Members of the Account dimension.
 Select New Member, then name it "Gross Margin"